TCJester10/Bikesharing/README.md

 ### Bikesharing from NYC to gauge Bikesharing info for Des Moines.

 # Overview
   The purpose of this analysis is to use data from New Yorks widely successful CitiBike sharing program and seeing what can be used from it to implement a similar system for Des Moines Iowa.
-To do this, we used Tableau to create visualizations of the data
+To do this, we used Tableau to create visualizations of the data.
+[Tableau Dashboard](https://public.tableau.com/app/profile/tessa.c5417/viz/Citibike_16238082679230/PreliminarylookintoBikesharingdata)

  #   Results:
  ![Checkdisout](https://github.com/TCJester10/Bikesharing/blob/main/Images/Checkouts.png)